A carbon-rich atmosphere on a windy pulsar planet: Introduction

 The atmospheres of a few of PSR J2322-2650b's denser and more massive black widow cousins have been studied from the ground (e.g. \citealt{draghis_2019,kandel_2020,dhillon_2022}). \cite{kandel_2023} summarizes ten sets of previously published photometric phase curves of black widow companions, with masses ranging from 12 to 67 $M_J$ and densities ranging from 20 to 40 g/cm$^3$.
 All are extremely hot --- nine have \textit{night side} temperatures above 2200 K, while J1311-3430 has no detectable night side emission, but its day side is $>$10,000 K. These studies have measured the atmospheric circulation, Roche lobe fill factors, and inclinations of these extreme objects.
 They have even provided tentative estimates of pulsar masses and put constraints on the neutron star equation of state.
 Spectra have been taken of several black widow companions (e.g. \citealt{van_kerkwijk_2011,romani_2015,romani_2016,kennedy_2022,romani_2022,simpson_2025}) and are generally stellar, indicating roughly Solar composition.
-However, J1311$-$3430 and J1653$-$0158 both have $10-15M_J$ companions with H-free surface spectra; these represent a black-widow sub-class, the `Tidarrens', which are likely descendants of ultra-compact low mass X-ray binaries with evolved companions \citep{romani_2015}.
+However, J1311$-$3430 and J1653$-$0158 both have $10-15M_J$ companions with H-free surface spectra; these represent a black-widow sub-class, the `Tidarrens', which are likely descendants of ultra-compact low mass X-ray binaries with evolved companions \citep{romani_2015}. \cite{guo_2022} showed with MESA simulations that these ultra-light companions, including PSR J1719-1438, J2322-2650, and J1311-3430, could have formed by the Roche lobe overflow and photoevaporation of helium stars.

-PSR J2322-2650b is different from these objects, being the only pulsar companion with a mass, density, and temperature similar to that of hot Jupiters.
+PSR J2322-2650b is different from other ultra-light pulsar companions, being the only pulsar companion with a mass, density, and temperature similar to that of hot Jupiters (Figure \ref{fig:black_widows}).
 The atmosphere of such an object has never been observed.
 It is however very easily observable with JWST: at infrared wavelengths, the pulsar is undetectable, giving us the unprecedented opportunity to obtain exquisite spectra of an externally irradiated planetary-mass object.
 In this paper, we present JWST spectra of this exotic, gamma-ray-heated ``exoplanet'', unveiling a bizarre atmosphere that raises more questions than it answers.